 The pack has 10 tea bags of vanilla nut, hazelnut, french roast, and chocolate taste.
 Chocolate and french roast are certified USDA organic, meanwhile, vanilla nut and hazelnut are 75% organic.

-These teas have no caffeine but they taste like it and will provide you a new energy boost.
+These teas have no caffeine but they taste like coffee and will provide you a new energy boost.
 Try these rich flavors and enjoy in every sip.

 Acorn Coffee Alternative

 You can also prepare a healthy coffee substitute from acorns that our ancestors made.
-Coffee substitutes that mimic the taste of coffee were once very popular, as coffee was difficult or even impossible to have.
+Coffee substitutes that mimic the coffee taste were once very popular, as coffee was difficult or even impossible to have.
 All these supplements are caffeine-free, so people who avoid caffeine still use it today.

-You can make a tea that can also be prepared from potato scrapings, dandelion, figs, peas, chicory, almonds, corn, beets or carrots besides acorns as coffee substitutes.
+You can make a tea that can be prepared from potato scrapings, dandelion, figs, peas, chicory, almonds, corn, beets or carrots besides acorns as a natural alternative to coffee.
 A tea that has a mixture of these plants makes it excellent.

 What are Acorns?